javiercanadillas/asm-gke/Readme.md

 kubectl run compromised-pod  --image nginx -n compromised-namespace
 ```

-Then let's request the address and port used by one of the other pods in our mesh.
+Then let's get the address and port used by one of the other pods in our mesh, here the productpage one.

 ```bash
 export IP_PRODUCT_PAGE=$(kubectl get svc -l app=productpage -o jsonpath='{.items[0].spec.clusterIPs[0]}')